kayomarz/ml-select/README.md

 # Learning ReasonML

-There seem to be good quality learning resources for ReasonML which are a year or two old.
+There seem to be nice ReasonML learning resources which are a year or two old.
 Since everything is new to us, we also use an older BuckleScript version referred to in these documents.
 This is why `bs-platform` in the [package.json](./package.json) is an older version while the current version is *9.0.2* (28th June 2022)